 Throughout the term excellent campaigns were run in several other universities.
 Marxist students in Cambridge – Laurie O’Connel and Keelan Kellegher – ran campaigns calling for free education and a socialist NUS.
 They went door-knocking and gave superb performances in election hustings, defending their revolutionary socialist ideas.
 As a result, Keelan came within a hair’s breadth of being elected as a delegate to the conference.

-In Sheffield, Lilly Cockwill from the Marxist society ran a great campaign to abolish fees and link up with trade unions.
-Lilly made it to the last round of candidate eliminations, and ultimately missed out on being elected by fewer than ten votes.
+In Sheffield, Kelly Lane from the Marxist society ran a great campaign to abolish fees and link up with trade unions.
+Kelly made it to the last round of candidate eliminations, and ultimately missed out on being elected by fewer than ten votes.